coder-press/gotm-ydwk-design-patterns/samples.md

 # If you got a strange response message

-got this as Response for a service call
+got this as Response for a service call and the service is not hosted by xyz.. so this exception is from a service which is called by the service we call..

 ```
 Internal error (The method [com.xyz.ruleengine.engine.RuleEngine.process] raised exception [java.lang.RuntimeException]. java.lang.RuntimeException? java.lang.NullPointerException)